-Akkermans, 2003, 2001).
-Figure 3 gives an example of the e^3 value model, showing a customer buying an ice cream at a snackbar, and paying for it.
-The snackbar in turn obtains ice cream from the ice cream factory and also pays for it.
-The example explains the various concepts the e^3 value method (The following text is an excerpt taken from (Gordijn & Akkermans, 2003, 2001).
+To accurately analyze different (business) scenarios for a given e-service, and evaluate/predict their feasibility and sustainability, we propose a model-based assessment of network profitability based on the e^3 value methodology. e^3 value 1 is a conceptual modelling tool for qualitative and quantitative assessment of the feasibility and sustainability of a business idea (Gordijn & Akkermans, 2003, 2001).
+Figure 2 gives an illustrative example of a simple e^3 value model, showing a customer buying an ice cream at a snackbar, and paying for it.
+The snackbar in turn obtains the ice cream from the ice cream factory and also pays for it.
+The example explains the various basic ontological concepts of the e^3 value method (The following text is an excerpt taken from (Gordijn & Akkermans, 2003, 2001)).

-The model in 3 shows various actors in a value network.
-Each actor represents an individual entity, which is responsable for profit-and-loss.
-This can be e.g. a customer, an ice cream factory, a shop, any business.
+The model in Figure 2 shows various actors in a value network.
+Each actor represents an individual entity, which is responsible for profit-and-loss.
+This can for example be a customer, an ice cream factory, a shop, any business.
 Actors can be represented as single or multiple entities: in the latter case they represent a whole market segment.
-A market segment is in fact a set of actors that share the same, economic utility function.
+A market segment is in fact a set of actors that share the same economic utility function.
 Market segments are represented graphically in the e^3 value ontology as a 'stack of actors'.
-(For the sake of simplicity, the market segment is not represented in the example of Figure 3).
+(For the sake of simplicity, the market segment is not represented in the example of Figure 2).